 However, if this day is a holiday, weekend, or in the rare occurrence of a natural disaster, the deadline is typically extended to the next business day.
 For instance, if you’re a monthly filer and filing sales tax for the month of April, and the May 20th deadline falls on a holiday or weekend, you’ll have until May 21st, the following business day, to submit.

-To file your sales tax return for Tennessee, a few options are available:
+To file your sales tax return for Rhode Island, a few options are available:

-Some states offer a discount to businesses for collecting, filing, and remitting sales taxes on time as an incentive to process them promptly.
-However, Tennessee does not offer a discount.
+Some states offer a discount to businesses for collecting, filing, and remitting sales tax on time as an incentive to process sales taxes promptly.
+However, Rhode Island does not offer a discount.

-Currently, for 2025, the planned sales tax holiday in Tennessee is:
+Currently, for 2024-2025, there are no planned sales tax holidays in Rhode Island.

-Here are the specific penalties for non-compliance with sales tax regulations in Tennessee:
+Here are the specific penalties for non-compliance with sales tax regulations in Rhode Island:

-This guide breaks down everything you need to know about the Georgia’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle Georgia’s sales tax with confidence and ease.
+This guide breaks down everything you need to know about Oklahoma’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle Oklahoma’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in Georgia.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in Oklahoma.

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning January 1, 2020, the threshold for economic nexus in Georgia is $100,000 in gross revenue or 200 transactions on the previous or current calendar year’s sales.
+Beginning November 1, 2019, the threshold for economic nexus in Oklahoma is $100,000 in gross revenue in the prior 12 months.

 While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in Georgia.
+To access a comprehensive list of these rules, please refer to the governing laws for sales tax nexus requirements in Oklahoma.

-Knowing whether the goods you’re selling or services you’re offering are taxable in Georgia is one of the first things you need to know.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Oklahoma.

-Almost all goods are taxable in Georgia, including:
+Almost all goods are taxable in Oklahoma, including:

 The goods that are exempt from sales tax are: